Nat15005/Nat15005-AREP-SECURE-APP-DESIGN/README.md

 ## Acknowledgments

 - Spring Boot Documentation: For providing comprehensive guides on building RESTful APIs.

-- MySQL Documentation: For detailed information on database management.

 - Open Source Community: For tools and resources that helped in the development of this project.